-- Pre-Education.
 IAU shall not admit any student who is obviously unqualified or who does not appear to have a reasonable prospect of completing the program.

-IAU requires either evidence of an earned high school diploma, general education diploma (GED), or the successful completion of a degree demonstrating that the applicant is qualified to complete the undergraduate degree program.
+- Education.
+IAU requires either evidence of an earned high school diploma, General Educational Development (GED) tests, ability-to-benefit exam (ATB),,or the successful completion of a degree program.
 The degree must be earned at an appropriately accredited institution or foreign equivalent.
+Exceptions may be made on a case-by-case basis.

+- Professional Experience.
+IAU recommends 1

+year of full-time professional experience, in any

+organization, including, but not limited to,

+private, public, for-profit, non-profit, start-ups, or

+established corporate organizations.

-Exceptions may be made on a case-by-case basis. - Professional Experience.
-IAU recommends 1 year of full-time professional work experience. - Information Technology.
-Possess computer and internet skills sufficient to effectively participate in IAU's pedagogical model and conduct research at the undergraduate level. - Maximum Total Credit Awarded is 90 units: Transfer Credit (TRC): 90 units Standardized Exam Credit (SEC): 90 units
+- Information Technology.
+Possess computer and internet skills sufficient to effectively participate in IAU's pedagogical model and conduct research at the undergraduate level.

+- Maximum Total Credit Awarded is 90 units:

+Transfer Credit (TRC): 90 units

+Standardized Exam Credit (SEC): 90 units